-I’ve had a number of conversations with people over the years about the reality that there’s way more to get done than there are people to get it done.
+I’ve had several conversations with people over the years about the reality that there’s way more to get done than there are people to get it done.
 This is true, especially in the church.
-Depending on the financial position of the church, there is never enough paid staff to cover all the bases.
+There’s never enough paid staff to cover all the bases.

 What’s the deal?

 This issue has prompted me, from time to time, to clarify a couple of things when it comes to getting things done in the church.
 I believe there are a couple of “truths” about the church when it comes to how God wants us to get things done.

 First, depending on the size of the church, hundreds of “jobs” exist.
 And I can tell you it is still very difficult to get everything done.
 So, given that God could provide more than enough money to pay everyone required to run the church but chooses not to … we must conclude that getting things done in the church through volunteers is what we’re supposed to be doing.
 Right?